roadnarrows-robotics/necker/Test.md

 executing the sequence of instructions listed below.

 All steps are executed in a bash or simular POSIX shell.
-Also, the assumed rnmake architecture is x86_64.
+Also, the assumed necker architecture is x86_64.
 Modify as needed.

 If desired, view this markdown in a browser:
 ```sh